Simnet-SA/phonegap-auth0/README.md

 ## Usage

-1. Add the following element to your **config.xml** to always use the latest version:
+1. Add the following element to your **config.xml** to always use the latest version of this plugin:

 	~~~xml
 	<gap:plugin name="com.phonegap.auth0" />